awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_serverless_aurora_app/Readme.md

 The application you create is named *AWS Tracker*, and uses Spring Boot APIs to build a model, different views, and a controller.

-This AWS tutorial uses a [RdsDataClient](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/rdsdata/RdsDataClient.html) object to perform CRUD operations in the AWS RDS database.
+This AWS tutorial uses a [RdsDataClient](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/rdsdata/RdsDataClient.html) object to perform CRUD operations on the Serverless Amazon Aurora database.

-**Note:** All of the Java code required to complete this tutorial is located in this GitHub repository (or you can copy the code from this tutorial).
+**Note:** You can use the **RdsDataClient** object for an Aurora Serverless DB cluster or an Aurora PostgreSQL.
+For more information, see [Using the Data API for Aurora Serverless](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/data-api.html).

 #### Topics